Close Menu

 LinkedIn Twitter Facebook Email

-West Coast Clean Fuels is currently the only operator in the US whose truck-to-ship methanol bunkering procedures have been approved by the US Coast Guard, and its infrastructure is designed for rapid deployment to additional ports on demand.
+West Coast Clean Fuels is currently the only operator in the USA whose truck-to-ship methanol bunkering procedures have been approved by the US Coast Guard, and its infrastructure is designed for rapid deployment to additional ports on demand.

-The capability is the result of years of development, including comprehensive risk assessments, development of operational and emergency response procedures, equipment procurement, and personnel training.
+The capability is the result of years of development, including comprehensive risk assessments, the development of operational and emergency response procedures, equipment procurement, and personnel training.

 “Our procedures didn’t just meet regulatory requirements – they helped shape them,” said Matt Campbell, technical manager, West Coast Clean Fuels.
 “The US Coast Guard’s recent guidance reflects the operation we’ve developed.
 Bringing that collaborative work to life with World Fuel is exactly the kind of milestone that demonstrates we are ready to deliver methanol bunkering across US ports.”